Shu-AFK/Datatransmission/README.md

 Please explain any changes to the codebase in detail in your pull request and make sure you resolve any conflicts with the main branch before submitting the pull request.
+Also, please make sure to write good documentation for any feature added.

 ## License